nikhillondhe9/openag-cloud-v1/UI-AppEngineFlexVM/README.md

 # OpenAg Node.js UI for recipe and device management.

 ## debugrob, TBD:
-- See to dos in app/model/user.js
+- See ToDos in app/model/user.js  and server.js
 - Email new account verification scheme.
 - Google reCaptcha on signup.